Source-side control

 FAQs

-PostgreSQL support is next on the roadmap, followed by more engines and deeper platform features such as alerting, policies, and audit exports.
+PostgreSQL endpoints are next on the roadmap, followed by more source and target engines plus deeper platform features (alerting, schema-change policy, richer audit exports, recovery runbooks).

 Contact